 Caitlin Smith, LPC

 I am a Licensed Professional Counselor who has received a Master’s degree in Clinical Mental Health and Addictions Counseling from Antioch University New England.
 I have experiences in working with a diverse population of children, adolescents, adults, and geriatric individuals.
 My clinical experiences range from working with those who are navigating a stressful life event or suffering from a chronic mental health issues, coping with disorders of the personality, as well as extensive work with those with substance use disorders.
 I have experience in individual, couples, family, and group therapy utilizing a variety of therapeutic techniques.
 In my work I utilize a variety of different therapeutic modalities, which I determine based upon each client’s unique needs and goals.
 My belief and therapeutic practice is focused on creating space for clients to explore their experiences and unique world-view with understanding and respect.
 I strive to help foster client driven growth, and to empower the individual to take control of their mental, physical, and spiritual well-being.
 I work to help clients find their own inner strength to take action to change their quality of life and to find peace of mind in their relationships with themselves and with those around them.
-Caitlin is in the Philadelphia office on Mondays, Thursdays and Saturdays and in the King of Prussia office Wednesday evenings and Fridays.
+Caitlin is in the Philadelphia office on Mondays, Thursdays and Saturdays and in the King of Prussia office on Fridays.